Request Request Appointment Forms New Patient Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Providing Stress-Free Dental Care

-Going to the dentist is an extremely nerve-wracking experience for many patients, and most other offices do very little to calm those nerves.
+Going to the dentist is an extremely nerve-wracking experience for many patients.
 At Advanced Dental Care of Springfield, we want our patients to be comfortable in every way at every moment of their appointment, so if they need a little help to relax in the chair, we’re happy to provide sedation dentistry.
 Whether you’re only a little anxious or completely terrified of visiting the dentist, our sedation dentist can help calm your mind and protect you from pain using the techniques outlined below.
 Sedation dentistry is also for people who gag easily or have difficulty getting numb for dental treatment.
 Sedation dentistry makes it possible to have the most comfortable appointment you have ever had.
 Would you like to use sedation at your next appointment?
 Contact us today to explore your options.

 Oral Conscious Sedation